 Dover Court International School

+Dover Court’s university and career guidance team supports the school’s students before they even reach Sixth Form and their final two years of school.
+Involved already with the I/GCSE course options in Year 8, the school says the best career guidance counselling should start ahead of time.
 Students begin with a basic idea of what courses can help them with their end goals, if they have those defined.
-Then, once in Years 12 and 13, the school provides students with sharing sessions from university visits as well as opportunities to virtually meet with universities and one-on-one meetings with the school’s guidance counsellor.
-This continues all through submitting applications and as they receive decisions from universities.
+Once in Years 12 and 13, the school provides students with sharing sessions such as university visits as well as opportunities to virtually meet with universities and one-on-one meetings with the school’s guidance counsellor.
+This continues all through submitting university applications and as they receive decisions from universities.

 Tips for parents